 - How To Set Up Web Hosting For Your WordPress Site

 - Set Up A Nameserver For Your Domain Name

 - Creating Subdomains And Addon Domains In cPanel (optional)

 - Creating An Email Account In cPanel

 Registering A Domain Name – Domain Name Providers

 - domain name registration australia

-In this step-by-step tutorial, we will use GoDaddy.
+In this step-by-step tutorial, we are going to use GoDaddy to show you how to register a domain for your site.
 GoDaddy’s domain registration prices are reasonable and they provide excellent domain name management and administration services and an easy-to-use domain name control panel.

 You can use whatever registrar you like, as the registration process shown in our tutorial is similar for all domain service providers.

 Useful Tips For Registering A Great Domain Name